Masks

 - Giver: Masks which center around creating and disseminating items to others for some purpose.
 Examples: arms dealer, fruit vendor.

-- Sabotager: Masks whose objectives revolve around engaging in some kind of malicious activity that generally harms others and leads to direct conflict.
-Examples: animal hater, arsonist.
+- Sabotager: Masks whose objectives revolve around engaging in some kind of malicious activity that generally harms others and leads to direct conflict and has deniability with troupe masks.
+Examples: vandal.

 - Murderer: Masks which center around directly engaging in conflict with and killing other players.
 Examples: assassin, veteran.